CSCfi/csc-user-guide/README.md

 # Docs CSC

-This repository contains master data for (https://docs.csc.fi) which is in sync with 'master' branch.
+This repository contains master data for
+[Docs CSC](https://docs.csc.fi) which is in sync with 'master' branch.
 If you're looking for CSC user guides, click [here](https://docs.csc.fi).

 ## Creating issues